 What to expect

 The main focus of this session is to get a clear idea of what is going on with your injury.
-Ross or Alison will take a detailed history of your injury and then do a full assessment to ensure their initial diagnosis is correct.
-Once the nature of the problem has been determined, they will work with you to establish a suitable treatment plan.
-By working together, they can make sure the plan suits your time and budget commitments.
-If required, they will do some hands-on treatment and then teach you the appropriate exercises or give you advice on how to reduce pain.
-This session will last 1 hour.
+Ross will take a detailed history of your injury and then do a full assessment to ensure their initial diagnosis is correct.
+Once the nature of the problem has been determined, he will work with you to establish a suitable treatment plan.
+By working together, he can make sure the plan suits your time and budget commitments.
+If required, he will do some hands-on treatment and then teach you the appropriate exercises or give you advice on how to reduce pain.
+This session will last one hour.

 To ensure your recovery starts in the best way, we ideally want to see you again as soon as possible after your initial assessment.
 We will explain the treatment plan which will tell you how many sessions we recommend and the expected outcome of your treatment.
 Session two and any subsequent sessions required will be 30 minutes long.